leveste/EternalBasher/EternalModInjectorShell/readme.md

 Issues
 ------------------------------

-If you are having issues with Wine, you will need to make sure **wine-mono** is installed.
+If you are using the older version that still uses the Windows tools through Wine, you will need to make sure **wine-mono** is installed.

 On Ubuntu-based systems (like Mint), we recommend that you install Wine from the [winehq website](https://wiki.winehq.org/Ubuntu) and run